-Companies also are facing scrutiny over political spending that ultimately supported passage of such extreme state laws as vote suppression and an abortion ban in Texas.
-You can learn more about these patterns of company spending from CPA's "Corporate Enablers" and "Conflicted Consequences" reports.
+Companies are also facing scrutiny over political spending that ultimately supported passage of such extreme state laws as vote suppression and an abortion ban in Texas.
+These patterns of company spending are examined in CPA's "Corporate Enablers" and "Conflicted Consequences" reports released in July 2021.

-This marks the start of the second decade for the Index, which has become a standard resource and reference for companies, investors, activists, academics and journalists.
-CPA's Freed said the newest Index findings open the door for boards of directors to consider adopting the Model Code of Conduct for Corporate Political Spending.
+The 2021 Index marks the start of the second decade for the Index, which has become a standard resource and reference for companies, investors, activists, academics and journalists.
+The Index findings open the door for boards of directors to consider adopting the Model Code of Conduct for Corporate Political Spending.

-The Model Code, Freed said, "offers a framework for responsible political spending at a time of seismic change.
-The experience of FirstEnergy in Ohio, working to recover from a dark money and public corruption scandal, shows easily corporate political payments can blow up."
+The Model Code offers a framework for responsible political spending at a time of seismic change.
+The experience of FirstEnergy in Ohio, working to recover from a dark money and public corruption scandal, shows how easily corporate political payments can blow up.